top of page

 Common Signs and Symptoms

 While not a comprehensive list, below is a collection of common symptoms that together form the hallmark of brain injury.
-Even if your loved once cannot identify a cause, if a number or many of these symptoms are experienced, chances of a brain injury are high.
-Because injury to the brain is cumulative, there may not be any one significant moment to point to but rather a collection of smaller incidents.
-Additionally, many insults to the brain are discounted or normalized in our culture—such as soccer, football, and auto accidents.
-The number of years that have transpired is immaterial—it all counts and adds up.
-My hope is the below list will help normalize what your loved one is experiencing, or even help you identify potentially what you or someone you know is navigating.
+Even if a cause, is not immediately identified, if a number or many of these symptoms are experienced, chances of a brain injury are high.
+Keep in mind that injury to the brain is cumulative, so there may not be any one significant moment to point to but rather a collection of smaller incidents over a lifetime.
+Additionally, many insults to the brain are discounted or normalized in our culture—such as soccer, football and auto accidents.
+The number of years that have transpired is immaterial—the brain keeps score.

 • Photophobia (light sensitivity)